 To set up the free version, install the WordPress Retina 2x plugin (Plugins > Add New in the WordPress admin).
 The plugin will automatically detect all your image sizes.
 When you upload new images to the Media Library, it will create a double sized version of each image size and serve them to users with retina screens.

 For greater control, you can go to Settings > Retina.
 This lets you exclude any image sizes that you don’t need retina images for, which will save space on your hosting account.
 You can also tweak the more advanced settings.

 The only setting in the ‘Advanced tab’ that I recommend for most people is ‘Ignore Mobile’.
 This tells the plugin not to serve HD images to mobiles, even if they have retina screens.

 There are a few reasons why I would disable retina images on mobiles:

 - Mobile users often access websites via slower connections (e.g. the mobile network).
 They’re likely to prioritise fast page load times over better quality images.

 - Standard-sized images usually look fine on mobiles.
 This is a bit confusing so I’ll give you an example to help explain it.
 If you have a 1,000 pixel image on your website then the retina plugin will create a retina version of 2,000px.
 However an iPhone 6 screen is only 375px wide.
-If it has a 2x retina display then it needs images to be 750px in order to render them in HD, which is smaller than the standard 1,000px image on your website.
-This means that mobile users often won’t benefit from retina images, so there’s no need to serve bigger images to them.
+If it has a 2x retina display then it needs images to be 750px in order to render them in HD, This is smaller than the standard 1,000px image on your website.
+As a result, mobile users often won’t benefit from retina images so there’s no need to serve bigger images to them.